Kurinjipadi: Economy

 Kurinjipadi one of the 13 hand loom clusters in India famous for hand loom products since the 18th century.
 The hand loom lungies are exported to Singapore, Malaysia, Sri Lanka, Gulf countries and other East Asian nations.
-It is strategically located close to Chidambaram, Cuddalore, Panruti, Neyveli and Virudhachalam.
+It is strategically located close to Chidambaram, Cuddalore, Panruti, Neyveli, Vadalur and Virudhachalam.
 The dairy products and crops from this region are of good quality.
 The major crops are Paddy, Sugarcane and Groundnut.
 Saravana Global Energy Ltd is major employment source.
 Agriculture and Handloom are major source of income.
 It is still not satisfied in industrial opportunities.
 A special economic Zone is necessary for development in economical means.

-it is also a newly divided taluk.
+It is also a newly divided taluk.

 Landmarks

 The Shri Subraya Swamigal shrine has its own significance for the antique idols made from the 18th century to the 20th century.

 The ruins of Venugopalaswami temple at Vengadampet or Vengadampatti, which is almost 500 years old, is an exemplary red brick architecture built by Rani Vengattammal.
 Pondicherry Chief Dubash Anandharangapillai's diary contains a reference about this temple and its connection with the Anglo-French war.